heidi-holappa/tira-labra-2022/documentation/how-to-guide.md

 ![Compression view](images/how-to-guide-compression-view.png)

 Start by selecting either an uncompressed txt-file or compressed huf- or lz-file.
 Four example txt-files are included in the default data folder for more convenient testing experience.
+When compressing data be sure to also choose the compression method you wish to use.

 ![File explorer](images/how-to-guide-compression-view-explorer.png)